 The town is not visited often by those who are not pilgrims.
 It’s easy to make contact with the locals, who are very interested in meeting travelers inviting them for a coffee at their place.
 The same happened to us – it was not polite to refuse a professor’s invitation :).
 We were talking about everything and nothing He asked our opinion about his town and for sure about teaching system in our country.

 Continuing our walk in the town, we visited another small mosque and cemetery.
 Just don’t forget – there are mosques just for women or just for men, so don’t enter the wrong one in aim to avoid problems.
-Too late…as a consequence, we had to run away in order to avoid accusations.
+Too late… as a consequence, we had to run away in order to avoid accusations.
+My curiosity one day will make me suffer a lot :).

 One market seen place is still stuck in memory – a huge cage for pigeons.
 The seller inherited that business from his ancestors.
 Such a different kind and unseen beauty of birds that really impressed us.
 We were even invited to enter the cage and take pictures, what we surely did.
-Kurds like to keep pigeons at home as pets.
+Kurds like to keep pigeons at home as pets (probably till a moment when this beauty poops on an expensive carpet).

 Also, don’t trust (too much) embassies or consulates!
 Before going to Syria, Saber called to their consulate in Turkey and Turkish embassy too, just in case, to be really sure of the credibility of the given information.
 We received advices, but they were wrong, never trust them!!!!
 Ask locals who travel between two countries, they will know the best.